The Bankrate promise

-For that reason, Calhoun suggests setting a budget for spending, saving and paying down credit card debt before it gets out of hand.
+“Credit card debt is one of the top financial burdens facing our members,” Calhoun says.
+For that reason, he suggests prioritizing saving, setting a budget for spending and paying down credit card debt before it gets out of hand.

-Maximize rewards and welcome offers
+Maximize rewards earnings and welcome offers

 Finally, savings expert Andrea Woroch says you should maximize rewards on all your spending, even if that means picking up a new credit card from time to time.

-“This free cash back app automatically rewards you with extra money back every time you use your linked card at one of their partner retailers including Walmart, Instacart and Sephora,” she says, at which point the money is deposited to your digital wallet until you redeem via PayPal.
+“This free cash back app automatically rewards you with extra money back every time you use your linked card at one of their partner retailers[,] including Walmart, Instacart and Sephora,” Woroch says.
+Then, the money is deposited to your digital wallet until you redeem it via PayPal.

-Additionally, take advantage of sign-up bonuses, she says.
+Additionally, take advantage of sign-up bonuses, Woroch says.
 “You can get free money or extra points just for opening a new card as long as you spend a certain amount within the first few months of getting the new card.”